apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

         and @lock.created < xs:dateTime('2013-09-02T15:44:05.920+02:00')] */

 _Each transformed SQL2 query contains the original XPath query as a comment._

-### Compatibility

-The query parser is now generally more strict about invalid syntax.
-The following query used to work in Jackrabbit 2.x, but not in Oak, because multiple way to quote the path are used at the same time:

-    SELECT * FROM [nt:base] AS s
-    WHERE ISDESCENDANTNODE(s, ["/libs/sling/config"])

-Instead, the query now needs to be:

-    SELECT * FROM [nt:base] AS s
-    WHERE ISDESCENDANTNODE(s, [/libs/sling/config])

 ### Query Processing